WilstonOreo/invoicer/README.md

 ### Recipient

-The recipient information can be retrieved from a TOML file, which looks like this:
+Data for Recipient is located in the `tag` directory and data for each recipient is stored in a TOML file:

 ```toml
 companyname = "Example Client"